kwaldenphd/web-scraping-python/README.md

 - IF NEEDED: Extract text contents (isolate text from each section/paragraph)
 - Write text to TXT file

-NOTE: You do not need to have working code for all components of this program.
-That's where we're heading with the final project.
-At this point, we're focusing on the conceptual framework for the web scraping program.
-Start to build out code where you can, but think about the programming version of outlining a paper.
+NOTE: This program will have a lot of moving parts!
+Starting with pseudocode to think about the underlying logic can help you organize the components you're building.
+As you start to build out your own program, think about where you can draw on sample code from the lab (or follow the same conceptual workflow).

-Q8D: What challenges or roadblocks did you face working on Q8C?
-What parts of the program do you understand/feel ready to develop at this point?
-What parts of the program are less clear?
+Q4D: What challenges or roadblocks did you face working on Q4C?
+How did you start to tackle or solve them?

 ## Oh, the Places You Could Go